BASEBALL in New Jersey

 The pro team with the most staying power was the Jersey City Skeeters.
-The club formed around the time of the Civil War and played in various minor leagues until World War I. The Skeeters were named after the infernal bugs that rose in clouds from the New Jersey swamps.
+The club formed around the time of the Civil War and played on and off in various minor leagues until the Depression.
+The Skeeters were named after the infernal bugs that rose in clouds from the New Jersey swamps.
 In 1903, the Skeeters won their first 18 games and went on to cop the Eastern League crown.
 It was a fitting Thank You to the town, which had constructed a new baseball stadium for them the year before.

 The best baseball being played in New Jersey during the late 1800s and early 1900s may have been on the college level.
 Princeton formed its first baseball team in 1858, making it the school’s oldest organized sport.
 Its first intercollegiate match was against Williams College in 1864.
 The Tigers’ first star was Joe Mann.
 He mastered the curve ball after receiving a lesson from professional star Candy Cummings—and used it to no-hit Yale in 1875.
 Another Princeton innovator was Bill Schenck.
 In an 1880 game against Harvard the catcher stuffed copies of the Princetonian under his uniform to help absorb the impact of foul tips.
 It was one of the first recorded uses of a chest protector.